Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Reduced basis derivative-informed neural operator

-The neural network represents the nonlinear mapping from the coefficients in the parameter reduced basis $\{\psi_j\}_{j=1}^r$ and the coefficients in the observable basis $\{\bv_j\}_{j=1}^{d_y}$. \begin{remark} In this work, we restrict our attention to parameter dimension reduction only.
-We acknowledge that observable dimension reduction is essential for many Bayesian inverse problems, such as those with high-resolution image data and time-evolving data.
-Recent theoretical works by Baptista et.\ al \cite{baptista2022gradientbased} studied optimal joint parameter and data dimension reduction in the context of Bayesian inversion based on logarithmic Sobolev inequality, which can be readily applied to our setting due to \Cref{thm:log-sobolev}.
+The neural network represents the nonlinear mapping from the coefficients of reduced $\scrH_{\mu}$-ONBs $\{\psi_j\}_{j=1}^r$ to the coefficients of $\scrY$-ONBs $\{\bv_j\}_{j=1}^{d_y}$. \begin{remark} In this work, we restrict our attention to parameter dimension reduction only.
+We acknowledge that reducing the observables is essential for many BIPs, such as those with high-resolution image data and time-evolving data.
+Recent work by \cite{baptista2022gradientbased} studies optimal joint parameter and data dimension reduction in the context of BIPs based on logarithmic Sobolev inequality, which can be readily applied to our setting due to \Cref{thm:log-sobolev}.
 However, there are many more practical considerations when jointly reducing the input and output dimensions for efficient DINO training.
-For this reason, we reserve observable dimension reduction for future work. \end{remark}
+For this reason, we reserve dimension reduction of the observables for future work. \end{remark}